breatheco-de/exercise-queue-management-cli-python/README.md

 - Network packages.
 - etc.

+A queue is just a list of elements that must be process an a particular order: FIFO and FILO.

+Today we are going to build a Queue system with FIFO approach for restorants: If a new clients arrives to the restorant it gets added into a queue, when it is his time to eat, he gets notified by email.

 ## 📝 Instructions

 1. Clone the [following boilerplate](https://github.com/breatheco-de/exercise-queue-management-cli)
 2. Update the app.py file to allow the user to manage a simple Queue: Add a person, Remove person, get current line (queue).
 3. The application also needs to be able to export the queue to a file named `queue.json`.
+4. The application must integrate with the twilio API to send an SMS every time a phone number is dequeued.
 4. Use the following data-structure to implement the queue:

 ```python